kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 ### Metric Thinning with Crippling

 The section above drops metrics unused by Kiali.
 As such, making those configuration changes should not negatively impact Kiali behavior in any way.
 But some very heavy metrics remain.
-Some, or all of these metrics can also be dropped, but their removal will impact the behavior of Kiali.
+These metrics can also be dropped, but their removal will impact the behavior of Kiali.
 This may be OK if you don't use the affected features of Kiali, or if you are willing to sacrifice the feature for the associated metric savings.
 In particular, these are "Histogram" metrics.
 Istio is planning to make some improvements to help users better configure these metrics, but as of this writing they are still defined with fairly inefficient default "buckets", making the number of associated time-series quite large, and the overhead of maintaining and querying the metrics, intensive.
 Each histogram actually is comprised of 3 stored metrics.
 For example, a histogram named `xxx` would result in the following metrics stored into Prometheus:

 - `xxx_bucket`
   - The most intensive metric, and is required to calculate percentile values.